 Tim is a dedicated hard working actor who at present works for Carabosse Theatre Company.
 His stage work has included contemporary and classical drama, comedy and he's also been a performance poet and guest radio presenter.
-He's also acted in a number of films most recently the feature films Finding Fatimah with Danny Ashok (Four Lions, Silk) and Nina Wadia (Eastenders) (cinema release 21 April 2017) and Milk and Honey with Nicholas Brennan (Buffy The Vampire Slayer) and Mark Wingett (The Bill).
+He's also acted in a number of feature films, most recently, King of Crime with Mark Wingett (The Bill) Vaz Blackwood (Lock,Stock and Two Smokin Barrels) and Nicholas Brendan (Buffy the Vampire Slayer) and Finding Fatimah with Danny Ashok (Four Lions, Silk) and Nina Wadia (Eastenders) (cinema release 21 April 2017).

 SELECTION OF RECENT WORK